Interlecto/il-font/ROADMAP.md

 and for the vanilla UI of the Interlecto CMS.

 The font will cover the following basic shapes:
- * Gothic: sans-serif, unslanted
- * Oblique: sans-serif, slanted
+ * Sans: block, sans-serif, proportional, straight
- * Roman: serif, unslanted
+ * Roman: block, serif, proportional, straight
- * Italic: serif, slanted
+ * Italic: block, serif, proportional, slanted
- * Script: cursive
- * Mono: monospace
+ * Mono: block, serif, monospace, straight

-Gothic, Oblique, Roman, Italic and Mono will have each:
- * common lowercase variant, normal weight
- * small caps variant, normal weight
- * common lowercase variant, bold weight
- * small caps variant, bold weight

-This gives a total of 21 combinations.
+ * Script: cursive, --, proportional, slanted
+ * Uncial: cursive/block, serif, proportional, straight
+ * Blackletter: cursive/block, serif, proportional, straight

+The font will also provide slanted versions of Sans, Roman and Mono and an unslanted version of Italic.

+Also it will be provided bold versions of Sans, Roman, Italic, Mono, and Script, as well as small-caps versions of Sans, Roman, Italic and Mono.

+This gives: Sans (8 styles), Roman (8 styles), Italic (8 styles), Mono (8 styles), Script (2 styles), Uncial and Blackletter (1 style each): a total of 36 font combinations.

+Eventually a whole family could be created from each shape including different weight points (beyond normal/bold).

 Naming conventions:
 -------

+Each font will be called _“Interlecto”_ followed by the shape form.
+The slanted versions of Sans, Roman and Mono will be followed by the word _“Oblique”_ while the unslanted version of Italic by _“Unslanted”_.
+Small Caps versions will be marked as _“Small-Caps”_ and the non-regular weights will be marked by the weight number or by _“Bold”_ (given that the initial set will only have regular and bold, no numbers will be displayed.)

+The _“Sans Oblique”_ will be called simply _“Oblique”_.

-The long name will have two variants:
+The 36 common fonts will be:

->Sans is variant for Gothic

->Sans Italic and Sans Oblique are variants for Oblique

->Serif is variant for Roman

->Serif Italic is variant for Italic

-So, the font will have the name “Interlecto” followed by the shape name (or alias), followed by “Small Caps” if it is a small caps variant, and followed by “Bold” if it is bold shape.

- 1. Interlecto Gothic
+ 1. Interlecto Sans
- 1. Interlecto Gothic Bold
+ 1. Interlecto Sans Bold
- 1. Interlecto Gothic Small Caps
+ 1. Interlecto Sans Small-Caps
- 1. Interlecto Gothic Small Caps Bold
+ 1. Interlecto Sans Small-Caps Bold
  2. Interlecto Oblique
  2. Interlecto Oblique Bold
- 2. Interlecto Oblique Small Caps
+ 2. Interlecto Oblique Small-Caps
- 2. Interlecto Oblique Small Caps Bold
+ 2. Interlecto Oblique Small-Caps Bold
  3. Interlecto Roman
  3. Interlecto Roman Bold
  3. Interlecto Roman Small Caps
  3. Interlecto Roman Small Caps Bold
+ 3. Interlecto Roman Oblique
+ 3. Interlecto Roman Oblique Bold
+ 3. Interlecto Roman Oblique Small Caps
+ 3. Interlecto Roman Oblique Small Caps Bold
  4. Interlecto Italic
  4. Interlecto Italic Bold
  4. Interlecto Italic Small Caps
  4. Interlecto Italic Small Caps Bold
+ 4. Interlecto Italic Unslanted
+ 4. Interlecto Italic Unslanted Bold
+ 4. Interlecto Italic Unslanted Small Caps
+ 4. Interlecto Italic Unslanted Small Caps Bold
  5. Interlecto Mono
  5. Interlecto Mono Bold
  5. Interlecto Mono Small Caps
  5. Interlecto Mono Small Caps Bold
+ 5. Interlecto Mono Oblique
+ 5. Interlecto Mono Oblique Bold
+ 5. Interlecto Mono Oblique Small Caps
+ 5. Interlecto Mono Oblique Small Caps Bold
  6. Interlecto Script
+ 6. Interlecto Script Bold
+ 7. Interlecto Uncial
+ 8. Interlecto Blackletter

-The filename short names will use: `ilecto` followed by `G`, `O`, `R`, `I`, `M` or `S` describing the shape, followed by `c` if small caps variant and by `B` for bold.
+The filename short names will use: `ilecto` followed by a shape/slant

-    ilectoG ilectoGB ilectoGc ilectoGcB
+descriptor: `N`, `O`, `R`, `Ro`, `I`, `Iu`, `M`, `Mo`, `S`, `U`, `B`.
+The Small-Caps versions will add a `c` and the Bold versions a `B`.
+The complete initial set include:

+    ilectoN  ilectoNB  ilectoNc  ilectoNcB
     ilectoO  ilectoOB  ilectoOc  ilectoOcB
     ilectoR  ilectoRB  ilectoRc  ilectoRcB
+    ilectoRo ilectoRoB ilectoRoc ilectoRocB
     ilectoI  ilectoIB  ilectoIc  ilectoIcB
+    ilectoIu ilectoIuB ilectoIuc ilectoIucB
     ilectoM  ilectoMB  ilectoMc  ilectoMcB
+    ilectoMo ilectoMoB ilectoMoc ilectoMocB
-    ilectoS
+    ilectoS  ilectoSB  ilectoU   ilectoB

 Glyphs
 ------